whyboris/homepage/content/reading.md

 - The Charisma Myth
 - Give and Take

-## Productivity:
+## Productivity

 - Getting Things Done
 - Eat That Frog!

+## Understanding the world

+- Guns, Germs, and Steel
+- Sapiens
+- The WEIRDest People in the World
+- The Dawn of Everything
+- Better Angels of our Nature
+- The Precipice

-## General:
+## General

+- Moral Tribes
 - Mindware: Tools for Smart Thinking
 - Everything is Obvious
 - The Righteous Mind
 - A People’s History of the United States
-- Better Angels of our Nature
-- Guns, Germs, and Steel
 - A Short History of Nearly Everything
 - The Selfish Gene
 - A History of Western Philosophy